-Here is the CGI teaser trailer for Beyond The Gloaming, lovingly crafted by celebrated Berlin filmmaker, Kaleb Lechowski.
+Here are the CGI teaser trailers for Beyond The Gloaming and The Traitor’s Trap, both lovingly crafted by celebrated Berlin filmmaker, Kaleb Lechowski.

 I am deeply indebted to Kaleb, he really is a staggering talent – his must-see CGI short R’ha is currently in preproduction as a full-length Hollywood film.
 I also owe a huge debt of gratitude to Sam Redfern, the wonderful Welsh composer who provided the thrilling score, by turns plangent and euphoric.
 For more information on Kaleb, please visit Facebook (facebook.com/rha.movie), Vimeo (vimeo.com/57148705), or Tumblr (kaleblechowski.tumblr.com).
 For more information on Sam, please visit soundcloud.com/samredfern.

 Brendan Murphy is proud to be an Author Ambassador for Library For All, the New York based non-profit organisation committed to providing digital books to the developing world.
 Library For All’s vision is to unlock knowledge to the 250 million children worldwide still not learning basic reading, writing and arithmetic.
 Bringing together high-quality resources from major publishers and open educational resource providers, the cloud-based Library is device agnostic and can be accessed though low-cost tablets and mobile phones.
 For further information on Library For All please visit www.libraryforall.org.